LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 Elastic Search Sink
 -------------------

-You can use ES sink to store data for further analysis or visualizations using Kibana.
-The process to create ES sink is simple.
+You can use Elastic Search sink to store data for further analysis or visualizations using Kibana.

 Prerequisites
 ^^^^^^^^^^^^^

+The process to create ES sink is simple and intuitive but you will need few things to start with.

 What you will need: